 enchilada/ pubspec.yaml pubspec.lock

-Every package will have a pubspec, a file named
+Every package has a pubspec, a file named

 pubspec.yaml, in the root directory of the package.
 That’s what makes it a